PaddlePaddle/docs/docs/dev_guides/api_contributing_guides/new_cpp_op_cn.md

     - Note that if offset is out of input's shape indicated by axis1 and axis2, 0 will be returned.

     Args:
-        x(Tensor): The input tensor x.
+        x (Tensor): The input tensor x.
 Must be at least 2-dimensional.
-The input data type should be float32, float64, int32, int64. offset(int, optional): Which diagonals in input tensor x will be taken.
-Default: 0 (main diagonals). axis1(int, optional): The first axis with respect to take diagonal.
-Default: 0. axis2(int, optional): The second axis with respect to take diagonal.
-Default: 1. name (str, optional): For details, please refer to :ref:`api_guide_Name`.
-Generally, no setting is required.
-Default: None.
+The input data type should be float16, float32, float64, int32, int64. offset (int, optional): Which diagonals in input tensor x will be taken.
+Default: 0 (main diagonals). axis1 (int, optional): The first axis with respect to take diagonal.
+Default: 0. axis2 (int, optional): The second axis with respect to take diagonal.
+Default: 1. name (str|None, optional): Name for the operation (optional, default is None).
+For more information, please refer to :ref:`api_guide_Name`.

     Returns:
         Tensor: the output data type is the same as input data type.